Brought to you by Michael and Brian - take a Talk Python course or get Brian's pytest book

 02:43 Let's see the release note.

-02:44 Migration guide, I thought this was super cool.
+02:45 I thought this was super cool.

-03:00 So if you're using Ruff greater than version 0.2.0, you added a rule for Npy 201.
+03:00 So if you're using rough greater than version 0.2.0, you added a rule for NPY 201.

-03:23 Ruff is around to help you with a lot of the stuff in this migration guide
+03:24 Rough is around to help you with a lot of the stuff in this migration guide to try to change, modify your code from older NumPy to the NumPy 2.0.

 03:34 So that's really cool.

-03:36 I would probably start there.
+03:37 I would probably start there.

-03:38 Also, making sure you have tests around your code to make sure your code is working before and after the migration.
+03:38 Also making sure you have tests around your code to make sure your code is working before and after the migration.

 03:44 And then the release notes gets down to a lot of the nitty gritty stuff.

-03:49 There's new string stuff, there's performance improvements, but there's also hopping down, there's a lot of breaking changes.
+03:51 There's performance improvements, but there's also hopping down.

-04:02 So I think this is a good thing that they're moving towards some changes in NumPy.
+04:02 So I think this is a good thing that they're, they're moving towards some changes in NumPy.

-04:07 Yeah, quite a big deal for a 2.0 of NumPy.
+04:07 Quite a big deal for a 2.0 of NumPy.

 04:10 Yeah.